-New Hampshire Graduates must register with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: Registered Pharmacy Technician or Complete 600 hours of training under the direction of a pharmacist and pass a national certification exam New Mexico Graduates must be registered with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
-Non-Certified Technicians - submission of technician training record form and national certification within one year OR 2.
-Certified Pharmacy Technician - submit copy of certification from PTCB or ExCPT North Carolina Graduates must be registered with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
-Is currently employed by a pharmacy holding a valid in-state permit and completes a training program approved by the supervising pharmacist manager OR 2.
-Holds a current certification with PTCB Ohio Graduates must be qualified in order to work as a pharmacy technician.
-In order to be considered qualified, technicians must complete and pass the PTCB or ExCPT South Dakota Graduates must be registered with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
-Technician-In-Training - undergoing certification requirements (obtain prior to first renewal) and/or enrolled in a pharmacy technician training program with an intern/externship component 2.
-Certified Technician - submit copy of certification from PTCB or ExCPT Texas Graduates must be registered with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
-Pharmacy Technician Trainee - required prior to externship and must obtain PTCB certificate number within two years 2.
-Registered Technician - Requires PTCB certification Virginia Graduates must be registered with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
-Holds a current PTCB 2.
-Must complete a VA Board approved program and pass a Board approved exam Wyoming Graduates must register with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: 1.
-Pharmacy Technician in Training - apply to the Board for a training permit with the sponsoring pharmacy listed on the permit.
+New Hampshire Graduates must register with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: Registered Pharmacy Technician or Complete 600 hours of training under the direction of a pharmacist and pass a national certification exam New Mexico Graduates must be registered with the state Board of Pharmacy to be New Mexico eligible to work as a pharmacy technician in the state: 1.
+Non-Certified Technicians - submission of technician training record form and national certification within one year OR Certified Pharmacy Technician - submit copy of certification from PTCB or ExCPT North Carolina Graduates must be registered with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: Is currently employed by a pharmacy holding a valid in-state permit and completes a training program approved by the supervising pharmacist manager OR Holds a current certification with PTCB Ohio Graduates must be qualified in order to work as a pharmacy technician.
+In order to be considered qualified, technicians must complete and pass the PTCB or ExCPT.
+Note: Ohio does not register, license, or approve pharmacy technicians to work; however, all pharmacy technicians must be qualified as defined above.
+Oregon Graduates that have passed a national certification exam through PTCB 0- or the National Healthcareer Association (the EXCPT) qualify for the Certified Oregon Pharmacy Technician credential.
+South Dakota Graduates must be registered with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: Technician-In-Training - undergoing certification requirements (obtain prior to first renewal) and/or enrolled in a pharmacy technician training program with an intern/externship component Certified Technician - submit copy of certification from PTCB or ExCPT Texas Graduates must be registered with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: Pharmacy Technician Trainee - required prior to externship and must obtain PTCB certificate number within two years Registered Technician - Requires PTCB certification Wyoming Graduates must register with the state Board of Pharmacy to be eligible to work as a pharmacy technician in the state: Pharmacy Technician in Training - apply to the Board for a training permit with the sponsoring pharmacy listed on the permit.
 PTCB certification must be obtained within two years (first renewal) OR 2.
 Pharmacy Technician Registration - Must provide evidence of PTCB Certification